goestreicher/prophecy_compagnon_mj/README.md

 ## Creation part

-- [ ] Use UUIDs everywhere in the assets and make UUID mandatory in constructors
 - [ ] Add dates in the factions leaders and members?
-- [ ] Add artifacts resources?
-- [ ] Fill in more places from the official docs
 - [ ] Link factions (and places) titles to NPCs
-- [ ] Limit skills, specialized skills, advantage and disadvantages to their reserved caste

 - [x] Use the same leaders mechanism for places as exists for factions